Shashi Kapoor: Later career (1983–1998)

 Post-1982, Kapoor's star power began to wane as he shifted his focus majorly towards parallel cinema and limited his work in mainstream films, accepting only few offers.
 After not seeing any success in 1983, the next year, he produced and starred in Girish Karnad's critically acclaimed erotic drama Utsav.
 It was filmed in Hindi and English simultaneously, the post-production work of latter version was done in London.
 He also played a supporting role in K. Bapayya's superhit drama film Ghar Ek Mandir.
 In 1985, he appeared in Babbar Subhash's Aandhi-Toofan and Shakti Samanta's Alag Alag.
 While Aandhi-Toofan emerged a success, Alag Alag flopped at the box office.

 1986 proved to be a notable year for Kapoor as he won his first National Award for Best Actor and second BFJA Award for Best Actor (Hindi) for the extraordinary portrayal of an honest journalist in Ramesh Sharma's highly acclaimed political thriller New Delhi Times.
 His another major release of the year was Shibu Mitra's multi-starrer actioner Ilzaam co-starring Shatrughan Sinha, Govinda, Neelam and Anita Raj.
 The film proved to be a huge hit and also one of the top grossers of the year.

 In 1987, he reunited with Govinda and Neelam for K. Ravi Shankar's actioner Sindoor which also had Jaya Prada in the lead.
 He also did a guest appearance in Gulzar's romantic musical Ijaazat.
 Although Ijaazat was a commercial failure, it won massive critical acclaim.
 On the other hand, Sindoor emerged a hit and also proved to be Kapoor's last box office success.
 In 1988, he acted with Pierce Brosnan in The Deceivers.
 The following year, he appeared in films, such as Farz Ki Jung, Gair Kanooni and Clerk, none of which performed well critically or commercially.

 Shashi Kapoor requested Amitabh Bachchan to star in his ambitious directorial debut film Ajooba (1991).
 Bachchan made a notable exception and agreed to do the film due to their friendship, even though at the time Amitabh was not signing any new films.
 Despite having a lavish budget and a huge star cast, the film flopped miserably at the box office.
 Kapoor also won Special Jury Award for his performance in the 1993 film In Custody and played the Rajah in the TV miniseries Gulliver's Travels (1996).

 In 1998, he retired from acting after his final film appearances in Jinnah, Side Streets and the much delayed Ghar Bazar.

+Post-retirement (2007–2010)

 He was seen in the limelight at the Shashi Kapoor Film Festival held in Muscat, Oman (September 2007).
 At the 55th Annual Filmfare Awards in 2010, Shashi Kapoor received the Filmfare Lifetime Achievement Award.